 Watch Our Video

 Designed to offer hardcore anglers all the equipment and security needed far offshore on long trips.
 The Express 330 also has the same attributes to make cruising comfortable for one or two couples.
-By offering three different horsepower outboard options, boaters can pick the right rig for their intended application.
+By offering two different horsepower outboard options, boaters can pick the right rig for their intended application.

 By rigging the boat with many important amenities as standard equipment, the boat is ready for a serious fishing expedition or a long-range cruise, right from the showroom floor.
 For that reason, we suspect the buyers of the Express 330 are about 50/50 serious anglers/veteran cruising couples.
-By having a standard generator, A/C and water heater, in addition to full galley appliances, the boat provides the comfort necessary to keep the whole family happy.
+By having a standard generator, A/C, and water heater, in addition to full galley appliances, the boat provides the comfort necessary to keep the whole family happy.

 C. Raymond Hunt & Associates, the naval architects responsible for all Grady-White hulls for over the last 20 years, designed the boat’s variable-degree V-bottom hull.
 The boat's substantial freeboard, crowned foredeck and high windshield extending to the standard hardtop, ensures seaworthiness even in snotty offshore conditions.